 Method 3 – Rice cooker or Instant Pot

-If rice is a constant staple, you might enjoy using a rice cooker or Instant Pot®, in which the rice comes out perfect every time.
+If rice is a constant staple, you might enjoy using a rice cooker.
+Here’s a rundown of the best rice cookers for cooking up the perfect grain.
+You can also use an Instant Pot®, in which the rice comes out perfect every time.
 Follow manufacturer’s instructions.